crimsonmacaw/nodejs-canvas-plugin-randomise/README.md

-# canvas-plugin-formatdatetz
+# canvas-plugin-randomise

-Plugin for canvas to add a formatdatetz function
+Plugin for canvas to add a randomise function

 # Development